joshmurr/cci_pcomp/6/README.md

 # Week 6

-[Week 5 was the lecture from Nancy (?) the game designer, and then project proposals]

 Playing with the CD40106 hex schmitt trigger IC to make a simple sythesizer.
 Some variations below with different resistors and capacitors in place.

 [![Servo motor](https://img.youtube.com/vi/R2vL3Rf8Rh8/0.jpg)](https://www.youtube.com/watch?v=R2vL3Rf8Rh8)